realshafer/RNBO-Plugin/README.md

 Load the VST into the DAW of your choice and verify that it works using the default user interface.
 The next steps begin to replace this default UI.

-# Step 4: Making a Custom UI in JUCE
+# STEP 4: Making a Custom UI in JUCE

 Open the Projucer, the frontend application for the JUCE Framework.
 Create a new project, selecting the Basic plug-in project template.
 Use the defaults for modules and exporters.
 Now we need to decide where to save the `.jucer` file.
 We're not really going to be using this file too much, so it might be nice to keep it isolated from the rest of our code.
 I'm going to make a new folder in the root of the repository called `ui`, and I'll save the JUCE project there.
 After creating the project, your directory structure should look something like this: